The Mission

 The ReEntry Lab is working to bring those pieces together, building bridges between writers and other artists leaving incarceration and the larger community to which they return, in the process giving socially conscious organizations a way to fulfill their obligations to people who count on them to make a difference.

-Please join us on Tuesday, February 4th, at 7:00pm, at Moon Palace Books, for our next 5×5 Reading, featuring five fantastic writers: Carolyn Holbrook, Louise Waakaa’igan, Marlin M. Jenkins, Rachel Moritz, and Ty Chapman.
+Please join us on Tuesday, July 1st, at 7:00pm, at Moon Palace Books, for our next 5×5 Reading, featuring five fantastic writers: Anthony Ceballos, Kyle “Guante” Tran Myhre, Taiwana Shambley, Barbara Currin, and Jeannine Ouellette.
+An open mic afterward is open to all (list is first come, first serve).

-There’s an event on Facebook, or you can add it to your Google Calendar or download an ICS file to add it to other calendars.
+There is a Facebook event, or you can add it to your Google Calendar or download an ICS file to add it to other calendars, but you can also just show up!
+We’d love to have you there — all are welcome at this free event.

 For more details, see Better Things.